 For detailed instructions, visit the How to Make Coconut Milk Kefir page.

 NOTE: If culturing coconut milk using milk kefir grains, it is important that you return them to dairy milk periodically, in order to revitalize them and keep the kefir grains healthy.

 Coconut Water Kefir

-Coconut water for making kefir can be retrieved from young coconuts or pasteurized coconut water found in health food stores can be used.
+Fresh coconut water from young coconuts or pasteurized coconut water found in health food stores can be cultured.

-You may use either kefir grains or kefir culture starter for making coconut water kefir.
-Using water kefir grains would ensure that there is no trace of dairy as there may be in milk kefir grains or milk kefir culture starter.
+There are two culture options for making coconut water kefir: water kefir grains or kefir starter culture.
+Using water kefir grains would ensure that there is no trace of dairy as there may be when using milk kefir grains or kefir culture starter.